Canoe-Kayak trips on the Dordogne

 Can we bring our dog?

-Life life jackets for dogs are not provided.
+life life jackets are not provided.

 Is reservation required?